 Price movements are the result of coordinated buying or selling at specific moments of time.
-It is being said that if there are more buyers than sellers in a market, the market will rise, or, if there are more sellers than buyers, the market will move to the downside.
+It is said that if there are more buyers than sellers in a market, the market will rise; or, if there are more sellers than buyers, the market will move to the downside.

-That is correct, though, to one extent: it depends very much on the quantity that it is being bought or sold.
-For example, it may happen that there are one hundred buyers of half a lot each, and one seller of one hundred full lots.
-The outcome will be that the market will move to the downside, not the upside, as the one seller actually trades a bigger volume that all the other one hundred combined.
+That is correct, but with one proviso: It depends very much on the quantity that it is being bought or sold.
+For example, it may happen that there are 100 buyers of half a lot each, and one seller of 100 full lots.
+The outcome will be that the market will move to the downside, not the upside, as the one seller actually trades a bigger volume that all the other 100 combined.

-This brings us to the Volumes indicator on the Forex market and this is one indicator that deserves a special attention.
-As you can see from the list below, the MetaTrader 4 (and actually any other trading platform) is offering under the Indicators list, the Volumes one as being separate from the trend and oscillators indicators.
-It means this is a special group of indicators that requires special attention.
+This brings us to the Volumes indicator on the Forex market, which is one indicator that deserves special attention.
+As you can see from the list below, MetaTrader 4 (and actually any other trading platform) under the Indicators list offers Volumes as being separate from the trend and oscillators indicators.
+It means that this is a special group of indicators that require special attention.

-The MetaTrader 4 platform is offering with the default settings no less than four indicators in this category, each and everyone important in its own way.
-However, the Volumes indicator sums up very well what it is needed to the known about the indicators in this category.
+The MetaTrader 4 platform offers in its default settings no less than four indicators in this category, each and every one important in its own way.
+However, the Volumes indicator sums up very well what needs to the known about the indicators in this category.

 RECOMMENDED FOREX BROKERS